awslabs/kubeflow-manifests/docs/component-guides/kserve.md

 ## Add DNS records

-Once your ingress-managed Load Balancer is ready, copy the `ADDRESS` of that Load Balancer and create a `CNAME` entry to it in [Amazon Route 53](https://aws.amazon.com/route53/) under the subdomain for `*.staging.platform.example.com`.
+Once your ingress-managed Load Balancer is ready, copy the `ADDRESS` of that Load Balancer and create a `CNAME` entry to it in [Amazon Route 53](https://aws.amazon.com/route53/) under your subdomain (e.g. `platform.example.com`) for `*.staging.platform.example.com`.

 ## Run a sample InferenceService